 Help Restore Water Access for Damascus

-Water is life—and it’s at risk.
 We’re launching a vital project to restore four key wells in Jdeidet Yabous, Zarzar, Wadi Marwan, and Wadi Al-Kana’is.
 These wells supply 26% of Damascus’s water—serving 1.1 million people daily.
+We’re also upgrading transmission lines to ensure consistent and efficient water flow amid growing drought, falling groundwater, and rising demand.

 Why It Matters